Subscribe today to get 3 free articles per month

 Au Pied de Cochon

-When Martin Picard opened Au Pied de Cochon in 2001, it marked a turning point in Montreal’s restaurant scene.
-The Plateau dining room—with its open kitchen, oversized portions, and unapologetic richness—deliberately rejected fine dining’s polished restraint.
-Instead, it offered something primal and exuberant: foie gras on poutine, pig’s feet reimagined, onion soup turned decadent.
+When Martin Picard opened Au Pied de Cochon in 2001, it marked a turning point in Montreal's restaurant scene.
+The Plateau dining room—open kitchen, oversized portions, unapologetic richness—rejected fine dining's polish in favour of something primal: foie gras on poutine, pig's feet reimagined, onion soup turned decadent.
+Over two decades later, the energy hasn't dimmed.
+It's loud, busy, and totally committed to indulgence.
+For those looking to understand Quebec's culinary id, this is where you start.
+Bring friends, and maybe a napkin for your forehead.

 $$$